CameronJRAllan/CameronJRAllan.github.io/cv.md

 * History - A

 ### Techical Experience
+#### Software Engineer Internship, University of Manchester
+Working for Professor Jim Miles at the University of Manchester to create a responsive and web-based, Node.JS based cataloguing system for the various internal artefacts stored within the school, with the additional requirement of being able to export this information to a industry-standard format such as KEmu.
+This required liaising with the universities heritage team as well as several figureheads within the department in order to provide a complete archive of real historical value.

 #### Hydro-Logic Bromyard
 Web Backend Development May 2013
 * Worked with clients to develop a front-end interface for storing and accessing client location details.